winglang/docsite/blog/2023-10-12-constructs-api-design-2.md

 Since the signpost's message was calculated immediately, it wasn't changed when the rose's native regions were added to.

 But in some sense, it's not entirely `Signpost`'s fault - how was it supposed to know the field could change?
-It doesn't seem right that to have to look at the implementation of `Flower` in order to determine whether the data will be calculated later or not.
+It doesn't seem right to have to look at the implementation of `Flower` in order to determine whether the data will be calculated later or not.
 We need a better way.

 ## Laziness is a virtue